rsyslog/rsyslog/source/configuration/modules/imptcp.rst

    A path on the filesystem for a unix domain socket.
 It is an error to specify both `path` and `port`.

+.. function:: discardTruncatedMsg <on/off>

+   *Default: off*

+   When a message is split because it is to long the second part is normally processed as the next message.
+This can cause Problems.
+When this parameter is turned on the part of the message after the truncation will be discarded.

 .. function::  fileOwner [userName]

    *Default: system default*